openedx/xblock-sdk/README.rst

 Installation
 ------------

-This code runs on Python 2.7.
+This code runs on Python 2.7 or Python 3.3+.

 1. Get a local copy of this repo.